-This resource center brings together, for the first time, EAB’s vast library of best practice research, tools, and insights dedicated to helping college and university leaders cultivate diversity, foster inclusion, promote equity, and fight for justice for their students, faculty, staff, and communities.
+This resource center brings together EAB’s vast library of best practice DEI research, tools, and insights dedicated to helping college and university leaders cultivate diversity, foster inclusion, promote equity, and fight for justice for their students, faculty, staff, and communities.
+Click through the tabs above to navigate the resources.

 Our team has curated our most impactful resources from across the organization to help you make progress on your institutional goals, from student success, to faculty and staff recruitment, to affordability and beyond.